israelmuca/israelmuca.dev/content/blog/2019-02-27-jamstack-and-cd-pipelines-create-a-blog-with-nuxt-netlify-cms-and-netlify.md

   Setting up your own personal blog is easier than ever with Nuxt.js.
-Take advantage of the JAMstack and leave the problems that server-side CMS have with Netlify CMS' solution while simplifying your development experience with Netlify's Continous Development.
+Take advantage of the JAMstack and leave the problems that server-side CMS have with Netlify CMS' solution while simplifying your development experience with Netlify's Continous Deployment.
 description: >-
-  Guide to understand how to setup a static website built with Vue.js, compiled with Nuxt.js, that includes Netlify CMS and is served through Netlify's server's using their Continuous Development pipeline.
+  Guide to understand how to setup a static website built with Vue.js, compiled with Nuxt.js, that includes Netlify CMS and is served through Netlify's server's using their Continuous Deployment pipeline.
 keywords: >-
-  vue.js jamstack netlify cms blog how-to tutorial guide nuxt.js netlifycms cd continuous development vue nuxt
+  vue.js jamstack netlify cms blog how-to tutorial guide nuxt.js netlifycms cd continuous deployment vue nuxt
 date: '2019-03-01T21:15:00-06:00'
 thumbnail: /images/uploads/john-barkiple-539580-unsplash-micro.jpeg
 ---